Eta Corvi: Properties

-Eta Corvi is only about 30% of the Sun's age.
-The concentration of iron and other heavy elements in its atmosphere is only about 93% that of the Sun's.
-The projected rotational velocity at the star's equator (v sin i) is 68 km/s - more than 30 times faster than that for the Sun.
-A yellow-white main sequence star of spectral type F2V, it has an estimated surface temperature of 6950 K. It is 1.52 times as massive as the Sun and is 4.87 times as luminous.
-It is 59 light-years distant from the Solar System.
+A yellow-white main sequence star of spectral type F2V, Eta Corvi has an estimated surface temperature of 6823 K. It is about 1.4 times as massive as the Sun and 5 times as luminous.
+The concentration of iron and other heavy elements in its atmosphere is approximately 90% that of the Sun's.
+The projected rotational velocity at the star's equator (v sin i) is 68 km/s – more than 30 times faster than that for the Sun.
+It is about 30% of the Sun's age.